---

 // Organization Example

-import { defineOrganization, useSchemaOrg } from '@unhead/schema-org/typescript'
+import { defineOrganization, useSchemaOrg } from '@unhead/schema-org/@framework'

 useSchemaOrg([